darkquake93/unihood/README.md

 Amazon offers a “Free Tier” service which allows these above resources to be used for free or very low-cost during the first year.

-Additional resources include:
+Additional resources to be chosen from:
 *	GitHub for Source Control and as a Cloud-Based repository of project documentation.
 This is a free service for Open-Source project work.
 *	MySQL for database back-end
 *	PuTTY as an SSH client
-*	Programming language; expecting at this stage to review and select a suitable framework based on one of PHP, Python, Ruby or Perl.
+*	Programming language eg. PHP, Python, Ruby or Perl.
 *	HTML5 / CSS / Javascript for browser-side programming
+*	Javascript UI Framework eg. Bootstrap, Angular, JQuery UI
+*	Database Technology eg. mySQL, PostGressQL
+*	Configuration tools eg. Ansible, Docker

 ###Data Sources